Why were Matching Funds established?

 Long before other charitable organizations existed, Freemasons were dedicated to their communities and that commitment to charity continues on into present day.
 Many people fall through the cracks in various governmental programs and at times are even overlooked by charitable institutions.
 The local needs can sometimes be overwhelming for statewide organizations to meet the demand.
 This is where local lodges can step up and fill a void.
 You can find the local human needs and opportunities and help to meet them, and we want to help you do that.
 The Matching Funds Program is our way of making charity personal.

-Fill out a Matching Funds application and submit your application in one of four ways:
+Fill out a Matching Funds application and submit your application in one of 3 ways:

 - Mail completed form to PO Box 2406, Edmond, OK 73083

 - Fax (405) 348-9031

 You can call our office to request a form be mailed directly to your Lodge: (405)-348-7500 or 1-877-562-7667.
 (NOTE: If you email or fax your application, DO NOT MAIL THE ORIGINAL.)